goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/5-handlers/_index.md

 For more on this, please refer to the documentation: <http://jinja.pocoo.org/docs/2.10/templates/>

-As an example you would like to install an FTP server, but only on hosts that are in the "ftpserver" inventory group.
+As an example you would like to install an FTP server, but only on hosts that are in the **ftpserver** inventory group.

 To do that, first edit the inventory to add another group, and place `node2` in it.
 Make sure that the IP address of `node2` is always the same when `node2` is listed.
 Edit the inventory `~/lab_inventory/hosts` to look like the following listing: